teddybear082/CrueltySquadVR-Modloader/README.md

 **HOW TO UPDATE IF ALREADY INSTALLED VR MOD:** See the wiki link above or click on "Wiki" on this page.

+**EPILEPSY / SEIZURE WARNING:** Textures move very quickly in VR, psychos cause a visual effect that may be disturbing, and there are flashing images.
+Therefore if you have Epilepsy you probably should not play this VR mod.

 ## Install the loader

 1. ~~Download the v1.0-release-crueltysquad-vrmod release in this repo.
 Link here: https://github.com/teddybear082/CrueltySquadVR-Modloader/releases/download/v1.0-release-crueltysquad-vrmod/crus-vr-modloader.zip (folder will be called "crus-vr-modloader.zip")